cmoody2/Internship_Code_Summary/README.md

 ## **Introduction**

-During the last few weeks of my studies at the Tech Academy, I worked with my peers to develop an interactive website for managing one's collections of things related to various hobbies using the Django framework.
+During the sprints we completed with Propser IT Consulting, I worked with my peers to develop an interactive website for managing one's collections of things related to various hobbies using the Django framework.
 I chose to create an application based on a personal hobby, mechanical keyboards.
 This app would keep track of user builds as well as give general information about keyboards and keyboard related resources.

 ## **CRUD Functionality**

-The beginning stories of this sprint revolved around creating our basic app and applying CRUD functionality.
+The beginning the first sprint revolved around creating our basic app and applying CRUD functionality.
 I started by setting up the basic elements of the project such as a base, homepage, navigation, and footer templates and mapping their corresponding URLs to their function-based views.
 During this step I also created the necessary URL routing for my homepage template and used template inheritance to connect all of my templates together.

 * **Create**